Forbes Burton → Free Resources → Advice & Insights → How to Buy a Business – A Simple Guide

 Premises

 Some companies rent their premises, while others own them outright.
-This should be a major point of consideration when choosing a prospective business to buy.
+This should be a major point of consideration when looking to buy a business.
 If the company in question owns the premises, a straight share sale will automatically place the property in your hands.
 This, of course, enhances the company’s value considerably.

 The inclusion of property in any deal understandably adds some extra checks for interested buyers to make.
 While property can be a great asset to any business, it can also bring with it substantial headaches.